acoular/acoular/docs/source/index.rst

 Problems, suggestions and success using Acoular may be reported via the `acoular-users  <https://groups.google.com/forum/#!forum/acoular-users>`_ discussion forum or to *info (at) acoular.org*.

+Our blog has detailed `tutorials <https://acoular.github.io/blog/>`_ about how to set up and run an analysis and how to provide input data.

 Contents:

 .. toctree::